-(You might adjust also the use\fast\stun parameter if you change the use\rport) Default is 1 use\fast\stun
+(You might adjust also the use\fast\stun parameter if you change the use\rport)

+use\fast\stun
-Fast stun request on startup.

--1=force private address (if the client has both private and public IP, than the private IP will be sent in the signaling) 0=no

-1=use only for stable symmetric NAT

-2=use only if both tests match even if not symmetric (recommended)

-3=use for symmetric NAT even if only one match
+Fast stun request on startup. -1=force private address (if the client has both private and public IP, than the private IP will be sent in the signaling) 0=no 1=use only for stable symmetric NAT 2=use only if both tests match even if not symmetric (recommended) 3=use for symmetric NAT even if only one match 4=always 5=use even on public IP Change if you have NAT issues (depending on your server type and settings) (You might adjust also the use\rport parameter if use\fast\stun is changed) Default is 2 p2psignaling

-4=always

-5=use even on public IP

-Change if you have NAT issues (depending on your server type and settings)

-(You might adjust also the use\rport parameter $% \left[ f{1}, f{2}, f{3}, f{3$ p2psignaling

 Specify to enable or disable peer to peer signaling routing feature.
-Possible values:

-0 0: no (direct user to user routing fully disabled forcing the call to travel via upper SIP server - will also add X-P2P: no header)

-- 1: yes (full p2p direct signaling enabled when possible) - 2: proxy (might go over proxy socket processing.
+- 0 0: no (direct user to user routing fully disabled forcing the call to travel via upper SIP server will also add X-P2P: no header) - 1: yes (full p2p direct signaling enabled when possible) - 2: proxy (might go over proxy socket processing.
 Actually this is a special option between no and yes where the signaling might be forwarded by proxy but might not sent directly or via upper server -will also add X-P2P: proxy header) - 3: process (might go over proxy with full endpoint processing.
 Actually this is a special option between no and yes where the signaling might get fully processed by proxy but might not travel via upper server -will also add X-P2P: process header)